cncounter/translation/tiemao_2014/HotSpot_VM_Options/HotSpot_VM_Options.md

 			<td>-XX:+UseLargePages</td><td>Use large page memory. (从 5.0 update 5 开始引入.)
 For details, see <a href="/technetwork/java/javase/tech/largememory-jsp-137182.html">Java Support for Large Memory Pages</a>.</td>
 		</tr>
 		<tr valign="top">
 			<td>-XX:+UseMPSS</td><td>Use Multiple Page Size Support w/4mb pages for the heap.
-Do not use with ISM as this replaces the need for ISM. (从 1.4.0 update 1 开始引入, Relevant to Solaris 9 and newer.)
+Do not use with ISM as this replaces the need for ISM. (从 1.4.0 update 1 开始引入, 只适用于 Solaris 9 and newer.)
 [1.4.1 and earlier: false]</td>
 		</tr>
 		<tr valign="top">
 			<td>-XX:+UseStringCache</td><td>Enables caching of commonly allocated strings.